batistagroup/qflux/docs/qflux/Open_Systems/basics.md

 ## Solve the Lindblad equation

-As a reminder, the task at hand is compute the time evolution of the density matrix according to the Lindblad equation:
+As a reminder, the task at hand is to compute the time evolution of the density matrix according to the Lindblad equation:

 $$
     | \nu_{\rho}(t)\rangle = \mathbf{G}(t)